-Learning activity Monitoring mechanism Minimum attendance requirement Lecture A roll is taken in class 8/10 Tutorial A roll is taken in class 8/10 Online activity Completion is monitored on Moodle 3/4
+Learning activity · · Minimum attendance requirement

+Lecture A roll is taken in class 7/9

+Tutorial A roll is taken in class 7/9

 If you arrive more than 15 minutes late, or leave class with more than 15 minutes remaining, you may be recorded as absent.
 If such a penalty is imposed, you will be advised in writing within 24 hours.
 Attempts to falsify attendance records will be treated as student misconduct under the Student Misconduct Procedure.